NannyML/nannyml/docs/tutorials/thresholds.rst

     :show_output:

 Let's use this new custom threshold for our performance estimation now.
-Note that we're passing our custom thresholds as a dictionary, mapping the metric name to a :class:`~nannyml.thresholds.Threshold` instance.
+Note that we are passing our custom thresholds as a dictionary, mapping the metric name to a :class:`~nannyml.thresholds.Threshold` instance.
-We only have to provide our single override value, the other metrics will use the default values.
+We only have to provide our single override value; the other metrics will use the default values.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Thresholds.ipynb